 Adjusting Calorie Intake When Weight Doesn’t Change As Planned

-If weight is lost too quickly, there is a risk of muscle loss, so increase calories.
+- If weight is lost too quickly, there is a risk of muscle loss.
+Increase calorie intake.

 To minimise any muscle loss when cutting and minimise any fat gain when slow-bulking you’ll need to get those macros right.
 We’ll cover this next.